 Our sponsor is Pathfinder Acquisition LLC, a Delaware limited liability company.
-The registration statement for our initial public offering was declared effective on February 16, 2021 (our "initial public offering").
-On February 19, 2021, we consummated our initial public offering of 32,500,000 units ("Units"), including 2,500,000 additional Units to partially cover over-allotments (the "Over-Allotment Units"), at \$10.00 per Unit, generating gross proceeds of \$325.0 million, and incurring offering costs of approximately \$18.5 million, of which approximately \$11.4 million was for deferred underwriting commissions.
-The underwriters had 45 days from the effective date of the prospectus to exercise the remaining portion of its option to purchase up to 2,000,000 Units at our initial public offering price to cover over-allotments, if any.
+The registration statement for our initial public offering was declared effective on February 16, 2021 (our "Initial Public Offering").
+On February 19, 2021, we consummated our Initial Public Offering of 32,500,000 units ("Units"), including 2,500,000 additional Units to partially cover over-allotments (the "Over-Allotment Units"), at \$10.00 per Unit, generating gross proceeds of \$325.0 million, and incurring offering costs of approximately \$18.5 million, of which approximately \$11.4 million was for deferred underwriting commissions.
+The underwriters had 45 days from the effective date of the prospectus to exercise the remaining portion of its option to purchase up to 2,000,000 Units at our Initial Public Offering price to cover over-allotments, if any.
 On April 2, 2021, the over-allotment option on the remaining Units expired unexercised by the underwriters.

-Simultaneously with the closing of our initial public offering, we consummated the private placement (the "private placement") of 4,250,000 private placement warrants to our sponsor, each exercisable to purchase one Class A ordinary share at \$11.50 per share (the "private placement warrants"), at a price of \$2.00 per private placement warrant, generating gross proceeds to us of \$8.5 million.
+Simultaneously with the closing of our Initial Public Offering, we consummated the private placement (the "Private Placement") of 4,250,000 private placement warrants to our sponsor, each exercisable to purchase one Class A ordinary share at \$11.50 per share (each, a "Private Placement Warrant" and collectively, the "Private Placement Warrants"), at a price of \$2.00 per Private Placement Warrant, generating gross proceeds to us of \$8.5 million.

-Upon the closing of our initial public offering and the private placement, \$325.0 million (\$10.00 per Unit) of the net proceeds of our initial public offering and certain of the proceeds of the private placement was placed in a trust account with Continental Stock Transfer & Trust Company acting as trustee (the "trust account") and was invested in United States "government securities" within the meaning of Section 2(a)(16) of the Investment Company Act having a maturity of 185 days or less or in money market funds meeting certain conditions under Rule 2a-7 promulgated under the Investment Company Act of 1940, as amended, or the Investment Company Act, which are invested only in direct U.S. government treasury obligations, as determined by us, until the earlier of: (i) the completion of a Business Combination and (ii) the distribution of the trust account as described below.
+Upon the closing of our Initial Public Offering and the Private Placement, \$325.0 million (\$10.00 per Unit) of the net proceeds of our Initial Public Offering and certain of the proceeds of the Private Placement was placed in a trust account with Continental Stock Transfer & Trust Company acting as trustee (the "Trust Account") and was invested in United States "government securities" within the meaning of Section 2(a)(16) of the Investment Company Act having a maturity of 185 days or less or in money market funds meeting certain conditions under Rule 2a-7 promulgated under the Investment Company Act of 1940, as amended, or the Investment Company Act, which are invested only in direct U.S. government treasury obligations, as determined by us, until the earlier of: (i) the completion of a Business Combination and (ii) the distribution of the Trust Account as described below.